New Central vRA Cloud API Landing Page!

-Did you know that the Cloud Management Business Unit’s approach to Cloud Automation Services is an API first approach?
+Did you know that the Cloud Management Business Unit’s approach to vRealize Automation Cloud is an API first approach?
 The concept of programmatic interaction with platforms is extremely common place in today’s growing landscape.
 There are hundreds of different usecases for API level integration, things like extensibility, bulk management, quickly instantiating environments, 3rd party tool integrations – the list goes on and on!
-In the previous automation platform (vRealize Automation) all functions were not able to be exposed via a programmatic interface.
-In Cloud Automation Services however, we’re making all of these API’s public so you can get started automating your environments right out of the gate!
+In the previous automation platform (vRealize Automation 7.x) all functions were not able to be exposed via a programmatic interface.
+In vRealize Automation Cloud however, we’re making all of these API’s public so you can get started automating your environments right out of the gate!

-These primary endpoints currently across the 3 Cloud Automation Services products are
+These primary endpoints currently across the 3 vRealize Automation Cloud products are

-We’ve provided Swagger URL’s for all of these endpoints in Cloud Automation Services.
+We’ve provided Swagger URL’s for all of these endpoints in vRealize Automation Cloud.
 With these, it’s easy to look up every call in the platform, as well as what the required inputs for every call.
 Lets step through the endpoints in greater detail.
-Note that these API’s are still a part of our Initial Availability of the platform and may have some changes as we cross into General Availability.

 Accessing the API – Getting Your Token